 As per latest digital marketing trends, 90% of US consumers like the idea of personalized marketing.
 All the more reason to personalize emails and stand apart from the competition.
 Even something as simple as a personalized subject line makes a difference—as in, a 16% jump in open rates.
 And when nearly half of email opens are due to a compelling subject line, there’s no reason not to make use of this approach.

 Plus, sending emails on Tuesdays and Fridays, which is, according to science, the best time for sending marketing emails, is highly likely to result in significantly higher open and click through rates.

 17. Video email marketing has been found to boost click rates by 300%.

-Video content’s efficacy in engaging audiences even generates twice the conversions of static content.
+We live in a world in which 33% of online activity is spent watching videos.
+Is it any surprise that video content’s efficacy in engaging audiences generates twice the conversions of static content?
 A survey conducted by DemandGen found that 82% of respondents preferred interactive content over standard emails.
 Among the same respondents, 69% admitted to a preference for GIFs, while 65% went for video instead.

 18. Just including the word “video” in email subject lines increases open rates by 19%.

 It’s no secret that video, emailing, and marketing all go hand in hand.
 Many other interesting statistics have come to support this.
 For example, research has found that after viewing a video, consumers are 64% more likely to make a purchase.
 Combined with email’s already reliable conversion rates and the fact that click-to-open rates go up to 73% when there’s interactive content, this is some powerful stuff!